 The preparation of discounted cash flow forecast involves the exercise of significant management judgement, particularly in estimating for the quantity of contingent resources, future commodity prices, production rates, operating expenses and development costs, as well as a discount rate.
-The management of the Company engages independent qualified reserves evaluators to evaluate the proved and probable oil reserves associated with the E&E assets.
+The management of the Company engages independent qualified reserves evaluators to evaluate the contingent resources associated with the E&E assets.